quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part89_12.6_Accessing.md

 #### Quantum Circuit Basics

 Background context explaining the concept.
-The Hadamard gate \(H\) and controlled-NOT (CNOT) gate are fundamental quantum gates used to manipulate qubits.
-In this example, a 2-qubit circuit is created where \(q[0]\) undergoes a Hadamard transformation followed by a CNOT operation with \(q[1]\) as the target.
+The Hadamard gate $H $ and controlled-NOT (CNOT) gate are fundamental quantum gates used to manipulate qubits.
+In this example, a 2-qubit circuit is created where$q[0]$ undergoes a Hadamard transformation followed by a CNOT operation with $q[1]$ as the target.

 :p What does the sequence of gates applied in the circuit do?
 ??x